Josh Jung Player Props: Rangers vs. Orioles

 Josh Jung At The Plate

-- Jung has an RBI in 17 of 47 games this season, with multiple RBI in 10 of them.
+- Jung has driven in a run in 17 games this year (35.4%), including 10 games with more than one RBI (20.8%).
 He has also driven home three or more of his team's runs in six contests.

-- He has scored a run in 24 games this season, with multiple runs 10 times.
+- He has scored in 25 of 48 games this year, and more than once 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.